The Earth and Moon System

 Earthquakes and Volcanic Activity

-Did you know that the moon actually has earthquakes.
+Did you know that the moon has earthquakes?
 Wait?
 Can it be called an earthquake if it's on the moon?
-Actually they are called moonquakes and they happen less frequent and are much less severe than those of the Earth.
-They are caused by the tidal waves halfway under the surface, which is essentially caused by the disruptions of the distance between the earth and the moon.
+They are, called moonquakes and they happen less frequently and are much less severe than those of the Earth.
+Tidal waves cause these earthquakes halfway under the surface, which is primarily caused by the disruptions of the distance between the earth and the moon.

 So why is the moon gray?
 Well, simply because it is residue from a long history of volcanic history.
-You will find that the moon has very little color to it.
-There is gray, light gray, dark gray, and all the shades in between.
-No beautiful green or blue or red, just gray.
-Although it is the lightest object in the night sky, the moon itself is actually much darker than the Earth, since the moon itself does not produce its own light.
+You will find that the moon has a minimal amount of color to it.
+There is gray, light gray, dark gray, and all the shades in between, no beautiful green or blue or red, just gray.
+Although it is the brightest object in the night sky, the moon itself is much darker than the Earth, since the moon itself does not produce its own light.
 The light we see off the moon is just a reflection of the sun from behind the Earth.
-If we were to stare at the moon and the Earth within the Universe, we would actually find that the Earth shines brighter than does our Moon.
-In fact, the only reason why there is full moon, half moon, etc, is because that is the amount of the Moon that is being illuminated by the sun.
-When we see the whole thing, it is because the Earth is not blocking the suns rays on the moon, when we see less, well I'm sure you get the point.
+If we were to stare at the moon and the Earth within the Universe, we would find that the Earth shines brighter than does our Moon.
+The only reason why there is a full moon, half-moon, etc., is because that is the amount of the Moon that the sun illuminates.
+When we see the whole thing, it is because the Earth is not blocking the sun's rays on the moon; when we see less, well, I'm sure you get the point.

-So why is there dark patches on the Earth, well due to volcanic lava.
-You thought I got side-tracked huh?
-The dark patches are actually dried lava that has settled in craters in the moon.
-The craters were caused by meteors hitting the moon, so when lava would flow, they would fill the craters causing dark gray matter to appear that we can actually see from Earth.
-Meteors more commonly hit the moon than Earth due to the fact that since Earth has such an atmosphere that most meteors that attempt to hit the Earth burn up.
-That doesn't mean we have not been hit, but most were so long ago, that the rain and wind and other weather matters have covered up the damage long ago.
+So why are there dark patches on the Earth, well due to volcanic lava?
+You thought I got side-tracked, huh?
+The dark spots are dried lava that has settled in craters in the moon.
+The holes were caused by meteors hitting the moon, so when lava would flow, they would fill the cavities causing dark gray matter to appear that we can see from Earth.
+Meteors more commonly hit the moon than Earth because Earth has such an atmosphere that most meteors that attempt to hit the Earth burn up.
+That doesn't mean meteors have not hit the Earth, but most were so long ago, that the rain and wind and other weather matters have covered up the damage long ago.

 Oddly enough, the side of the moon that is facing us has more volcanic activity.
-The other side of the moon is much thicker and lava is less likely to seep through.
-Although if we were to see that side, we would find that there is a lot more craters on that side of the moon than on the side of the moon we see everyday.
+The other side of the moon is much thicker, and lava is less likely to seep through.
+Although if we were to see that side, we would find that there are a lot more craters on that side of the moon than on the side of the moon we see every day.
 Although these craters on not filled with the lava and do not appear to have the dark gray spots that we call maria.

 The moon fascinates us, and we will always be thirsting to learn more about Earth's little buddy.
-Hopefully soon, we, as in astronauts, will be able to take another successful journey to the moon.
+Hopefully, soon, we, as in astronauts, will be able to take another successful journey to the moon.
 Who knows, maybe one is being planned as we speak.
-If the solar system fascinates you, how about read about black holes and the mystery behind them.
+If the solar system fascinates you, how about reading about black holes and the mystery behind them.